nicemohawk/nml-website/source/_posts/2014-08-12-a-case-study-for-list-app-design.markdown

 ####&#9997; Ben: But so many people use it to make lists!
 We all know they're doing it wrong, but…

-####&#9997; Bob: Good point, they should use Ita.
-While you can use a text editor to make lists (I do it all the time on my Mac), it's easier to make a list on iOS using a dedicated list app than a text editor for a few reasons (c.f. editing text on iOS).
-But dedicated list apps generally share user interface patterns that make comparing them to each other helpful and very different than comparing text editors.
-So let's call Reminders "The System Standard List App".
+####&#9997; Bob: Good point.
+1) They should use Ita.
+2) While you can use a text editor to make lists (I do it all the time on my Mac), it's easier to make a list on iOS using a dedicated list app than a text editor for various reasons we should avoid going into now.
+Dedicated list apps generally share user interface patterns that make comparing them to each other both more informative than and very different from comparing text editors.
+So let's call Reminders "The System Standard List App."
-&nbsp;

 ## The System Standard List App: <del>Notes</del> Reminders
   - **Create new items**:
 	When not editing, tap anywhere at the bottom of the list.
 While editing an item, tap only on the single empty line immediately after the last item on the list.